isaacmaffeis/evosuite-tutorial/examples/asm/RegistroDiCassa-1.0.6/evosuite-warehouse/v023/README.md

 in this way I could make all the methods private except the set, step and get methods which are the only public ones and visible from evosuite

-I have generated the tests with the criterion LINE:BRANCH, the coverage (tested with intelliJ is 83%) that is not bad, in the next version we can try to add the criterion CBRANCH
+I have generated the tests with the criterion LINE:BRANCH, the coverage (81%) is not bad, in the next version we can try to add the criterion CBRANCH

 ## Problems